 - Fire lane, fire hydrant, handicap parking violations, and unauthorized use of permits are not waivable offenses.
 Disregarding BHSU Parking Policies and Regulations are not valid reasons to wave a citation.
 "I was running late", "I will never do it again", "I was just dropping off a paper", "I was just there a minute", "I did not see the sign", "But other people were parked there", etc. are unacceptable grounds for an appeal.

 - Written notification to the appellant will be made within 15 days.
 A citation fine, which has been appealed and denied, must be paid within 72 hours of the denial, excluding Saturdays, Sundays and school holidays.
 If the $15 fine is not paid within the 72 hours, a late fee of $15 will be added.

 - THE APPEAL DECISION IS FINAL AND BINDING.

 Register your Parking Permits online

-To pay your Parking Fine please stop by the office in Woodburn 126.
+Or to pay your Parking Fine on campus, please stop by the office in Woodburn 126.